ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 Input and output states are normalised to unit variance and zero mean for each level.
 Some of the forcing variables, like orography, are min-max normalised.

+Details of the exact normalisation for each variable can be see in the `data` section of the config, [here](./training/pretraining/data/aifs-single-mse.yaml)

 This is also shown below,